The Speech (The IT Crowd): Reaction

+2020 removal

+Channel 4 removed the episode from its streaming service on 5 October 2020 "in light of current audience expectations" involving the depiction of April and transgender people.
 The series creator Graham Linehan described the removal of the episode as "an attack on my right to freedom of speech", and described Channel 4's behaviour as disingenuous and motivated by "religious reasons".
 Linehan felt the joke was "harmless" and says he did not understand the "ferocity" of the response, arguing that a transphobic character did not make him or the episode transphobic.

 In an interview with The Spectator about the episode and its ban, he stated that "we are being forced to accept a religious belief that men can become women.
 It causes harm and leads young people to think that people like JK Rowling hate them".

 Linehan has stated that the reaction to the episode caused him to take an active interest in transgender issues, saying in an interview with Andrew Billen in The Times that "When it went out, the pushback was so weirdly aggressive that I just thought there was something a bit strange about it.
 I thought, this is different from usual.
-So I started paying attention."
+So I started paying attention.".

-Matt Berry has since described the episode as "ridiculous and dated", stating that he does not condone the portrayal in the episode.
+Matt Berry, whose character in the episode breaks up with and fights a transgender woman, has since described the episode as "ridiculous and dated", stating that he does not condone the portrayal in the episode.

-Sarah Barrett, writing in The Mary Sue, reported that Linehan has stated in his autobiography that the episode was inspired by a supposed interaction between the TV presenter Des Lynam and the transgender model and actress Caroline Cossey.